dandominicstaicu/PA_homework1/README.md

 ### Approach
 - **Binary Search**: Implemented to efficiently find the optimal current value within a predefined range, from 1 to the maximum required current of any server.

+### Complexity
-- **Complexity**: The overall time complexity is O(N log M) where N is the number of servers and M is the range of potential current values.
+The overall time complexity is O(N log M) where N is the number of servers and M is the range of potential current values.

 ### Key Features
 - **Precision Handling**: Calculations are carefully handled with floating-point precision to ensure accurate results up to one decimal place.